-The 250m-wide and 16m-high hall of the new steel and glass terminal, housing the check-in desks, will become the airport's modern architectural landmark.
-Security procedures will take place in a separate section after which the passengers will enter a large hall containing retail shops.
+The 250m-wide and 16m-high hall of the new steel and glass terminal, housing the check-in desks, will become the airport’s modern architectural landmark.
+Security procedures will take place in a separate section after which the passengers will enter a large hall featuring retail shops.

-When complete, the terminal will have four airplane fingers between 350m and 650m in length; allowing 50 aircraft to be comfortably parked at any one time.
+When complete, the terminal will have four airplane fingers between 350m and 650m in length; allowing 50 aircraft to be parked at any one time.

-The airport's Sky Line people-mover and central baggage system will be extended to Terminal 3, thus ensuring quick transfer times at the new terminal.
+The airport’s Sky Line people-mover and central baggage system will be extended to Terminal 3, ensuring quick transfer times at the new terminal.
 Passengers who arrive from Terminal 1 or the long-distance railway station in the northern section of the airport will therefore be able to cover the 3.5km stretch to Terminal 3 within eight minutes.

 In order for the third terminal to be linked to the airport’s central baggage system, a tunnel system for luggage has to be built under the two take-off and landing runways, using similar mining technology as was used to build Frankfurt’s underground railway.